3DInAction: Understanding Human Actions in 3D Point Clouds: Abstract

 \section{Abstract}

 We propose a novel method for 3D point cloud action recognition.
-Understanding human actions in RGB videos has been widely studied in recent years, however, its 3D point cloud counterpart remains under-explored.
+Understanding human actions in RGB videos has been widely studied in recent years, however, its 3D point cloud counterpart remains under-explored despite the clear value that 3D information may bring.
 This is mostly due to the inherent limitation of the point cloud data modality---lack of structure, permutation invariance, and varying number of points---which makes it difficult to learn a spatio-temporal representation.
 To address this limitation, we propose the 3DinAction pipeline that first estimates patches moving in time (t-patches) as a key building block, alongside a hierarchical architecture that learns an informative spatio-temporal representation.
 We show that our method achieves improved performance on existing datasets, including DFAUST and IKEA ASM.
 Code is publicly available at \href{https://github.com/sitzikbs/3dincaction}{https://github.com/sitzikbs/3dincaction}.